 People use text messaging every day.
 It is fast, convenient, simple to use and most importantly cheap.
-But there are technical aspects to SMS messages that most people are simply unaware of.
+But there are technical aspects to SMS messages that most people are unaware of.
 Like how those SMS message are sent—through what protocols and systems.

 There are two types of text messages that can be sent to mobile devices—SMPP and SMTP.
-In this article, we are going to focus more on the former and discuss what SMPP is and how it relates to SMS messages.
+In this page, we are going to focus more on the former and discuss what SMPP is and how it relates to SMS messages.

 What is SMPP?

 SMPP stands for Short Message Peer-to-Peer.
 It is a protocol that the telecommunications industry uses to send and exchange SMS messages between SMSCs (Short Message Service Centers), ESMEs (External Short Messaging Entities) and/or Routing Entities.
 The SMPP protocol is a level-7 TCP/IP protocol which enables a faster delivery speed for SMS messages.